Lone Worker Safety Training

 All of our courses end with a multiple-choice test to measure your knowledge of the material.

-Lone Working in the Workplace Training concludes with a 20-question multiple choice test with a printable certificate.
+Lone Worker Safety Training concludes with a 20-question multiple choice test with a printable certificate.
 In addition, short in-course questionnaires will guide you through the sections of the training, which are designed to reinforce learning and ensure maximum engagement throughout.

 As well as printable user certificates, training progress and results are all stored centrally in your LMS (Learning Management System).
 This can be accessed at any time to reprint certificates, check & set pass marks, and serve as proof of commitment to ongoing legal compliance.